unixorn/awesome-zsh-plugins/README.md

 ### Antigen

-Most of these plugins can be installed by just adding `antigen bundle githubuser/reponame` to your .zshrc file.
-Antigen will handle cloning the plugin for you automatically.
+Most of these plugins can be installed by adding `antigen bundle githubuser/reponame` to your .zshrc file.
+Antigen will handle cloning the plugin for you automatically the next time you start zsh.
 You can also add the plugin to a running zsh with `antigen bundle githubuser/reponame` for testing before adding it to your `.zshrc`.

 ### dotzsh